I. Applicability, Quotation and Conclusion of Contract

 If we so request, the Buyer must inform us at any time of the whereabouts of the reserved goods and must supply us with information concerning the receivables ensuing from resale.

-VII.
+VIII.
 Warranty Claims by the Buyer

 1. Information in our price lists, brochures etc. serves to provide more detailed information about our products and approximately describe their quality and contains no guarantee of any kind.
 If there is no express written agreement to the contrary, the contractually agreed quality results exclusively from the respective text of our quotations, delivery notes and invoices as well as from the DIN standards which are relevant for our products.
 During the legally required period we guarantee freedom from material defects and deficiency in title.
 Unless something else is stipulated below, the statutory provisions apply to the Buyer’s rights regarding material defects and deficiency in title.